 Repeated, consistent use of alcohol and marijuana also increases the risk for addiction.
 Teens who become addicted to these substances get caught up in behaviors that put their futures and overall livelihoods at risk.
 For instance, addiction can cause teens to neglect important responsibilities like their education and jobs as they prioritize obtaining and using drugs and alcohol above all else.

 Teens who need help fighting alcohol and marijuana use disorder can go through detox to overcome dependency on these substances.
 Medical detox treatments are safe and effective, and often involve the use of medications that can relieve certain alcohol and marijuana withdrawal symptoms.
 Teens who go through medical detox at an inpatient rehab center receive 24/7 care from doctors, nurses, and counselors who monitor symptoms closely and who can step in to offer support when needed.

 In addition to detox, teens often need therapies that focus on drug education, family relationships, and overcoming mental health disorders.
 Most drug detox centers offer cognitive-behavioral therapy, motivational enhancement therapy, and teen support groups — all of which teach teens the skills they need to get back on track with building successful lives for themselves.

-If you’re a teenager who needs help overcoming alcohol and drug dependency, or a parent of a teen who needs help, call our 24/7 confidential hotline at 800-483-2193.
+If you’re a teenager who needs help overcoming alcohol and drug dependency, or a parent of a teen who needs help, call our 24/7 confidential hotline at 800-483-2193(Who Answers?).
 Our caring drug abuse counselors will help you find nearby teen addiction programs that offer detox, counseling, and other effective addiction treatments.